SoftwareObservatorium/softwareobservatorium.github.io/lasso/docs/quickstart/local_scenario.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Quickstart: Submit Your First LSL Script
+# Local Quickstart: Submit Your First LSL Script

 ## Start the LASSO Platform and its Executable Corpus